ontio/documentation/get_started_en.md

 ### Contract writing, deployment and invocation

-A. Open [Ontology smart contract IDE--SmartX](#ontology-smart-contract-ide--smartx), and write a Hello World smart contract according to [How to Write a Smart Contract](#how-to-write-a-smart-contract).
-For the convenience of calling, we change the contract code to the following form and then compile it into AVM bytecode, download the AVM bytecode and name it `hello.avm`:
+A. Open [Ontology smart contract IDE--SmartX](#ontology-smart-contract-IDE--SmartX) and use the Hello World smart contract according to [How to Write a Smart Contract](#how-to-write-a-smart-contract).
+For convenient calling functions of the contract, we change the Hello World contract code to following form and then compile it into AVM bytecode.
+You can download the AVM bytecode and name it `hello.avm`:

 ```csharp
     using Neo.SmartContract.Framework.Services.Neo;